please-knock/please-knock/README.md

 - 👋 Hi, I’m @please-knock
-- 👀 I’m interested in Information Technology and Security.
+- 👀 I’m interested in Security and Privacy.
 - 🌱 I’m currently learning Rust and Java.
 - 💞️ I’m looking to collaborate on Android applications.
+- 💬 I can speak: English
+- 💥 Animes that I've watched: One Piece, Detective Conan, K-On!, Spy X Family, A Certain Scientific Railgun, Yagate Kimi ni Naru, The Apothecary Diaries, Oshi no ko, Lycoris Recoil, The Eminence in Shadow,
 - 📫 How to reach me: [Issues](https://github.com/please-knock/please-knock/issues)

 <!---